waynus/dotjs/README.md

 [dotjs-universal](https://github.com/p3lim/dotjs-universal) is a Chrome/Chromium browser extension that executes JavaScript and CSS files on websites based on their filename.

-Unlike the original, this version does not run it's own local fileserver, all the files are located within the extension's own directory instead, so it'll work on any system!

-If you navigate to `www.google.com`, dotjs will execute `/scripts/google.com.js` and/or `/styles/google.com.css` if either of the files exist.
+If you navigate to `www.google.com`, dotjs will execute `/scripts/google.com.js` and/or `/styles/google.com.css` if either of those files exist.

 This makes it super easy to spruce up your favorite pages using JavaScript or CSS.

-Bonus: All files have jQuery 2.1 loaded, regardless of whether the site you're hacking uses jQuery.

-Double bonus: `/scripts/default.js` is loaded on every site, meaning you can stick plugins or helper functions in it.
+jQuery 2.1 is included and you'll be able to use that in your scripts, and, two default files `/scripts/default.js` and `/styles/default.css` will load on every page, so you'll have a place to put helper functions, libraries or style sheets in.

-Triple bonus: By going to the extension options you will be presented by the absolute path to the scripts and styles directory.
+By going to the extension options (Settings > Extensions > dotjs universal > Options), you can get the path where your files are located.

+## Warning

+Unlike the original, this version does not run it's own local file server, all the files are located within the extension's own directory instead.

+While this lets the extension work as a standalone extension and will work on every operating system, it has one major drawback:

+When you update this extension (and by default, Chrome will do that automatically), it will delete all your existing scripts.
+Because of this, I *highly* suggest you replace the directories with a symbolic link to a safe place on your drive.

+See [this document](https://github.com/p3lim/dotjs-universal/blob/master/SYMLINKS.md) on how to make a symbolic link on for your system.

 ## Example

+By adding the following to `/scripts/google.com.js`

     // swap google logo with trollface
     $('#hplogo').css({